JuniorDark/RustyHearts-API/README.md

 The tool for creating the patch files is available in the repository: https://github.com/JuniorDark/RustyHearts-MIPTool

 ### News panel
-Used to use the html page displayed in the launcher, uses the `news` directory of the api
+Used to display the html page in the [Rusty Hearts Launcher](https://github.com/JuniorDark/RustyHearts-Launcher), uses the `news` directory of the api

 ## Requirements